dwrolvink/powershell-misc/IntroductionToModules.md

   $message >> $LogFilePath
 }
 ```
-To have this function available we would need to run the code in powershell everytime we want to use it.
+Taking that it's a wrapper function that basically extends on Write-Host, and will be used everywhere in our codebase, we'll need to find a way to make it accesible everywhere.

 If we want to have it automatically available in another script, and not have to separately run writelog.ps1 beforehand,
 we could resort to dot sourcing: